floooh/oryol/code/Modules/Messaging/README.md

-There are Port subclasses which broadcast a message to other ports (**Broadcaster**), invoke a handler method when a specific message arrives (**Dispatcher**), queue messages, and only forward them to another port when a special DoWork method is called (**AsyncQueue**), or forward messages to another Port running in a worker thread (**ThreadedQueue**), forward messages to different ports based on round-robin scheduling (**RoundRobinScheduler**), etc...
+There are Port subclasses which broadcast a message to other ports (**Broadcaster**), invoke a handler method when a specific message arrives (**Dispatcher**), queue messages, and only forward them to another port when a special DoWork method is called (**AsyncQueue**), forward messages to another Port running in a worker thread (**ThreadedQueue**), forward messages to different ports based on round-robin scheduling (**RoundRobinScheduler**), and so on...

-Ports are simple building blocks which make it easy to construct differnet message-passing and -processing scenarios, and Ports are meant to be subclassed for new scenarios (such as message transfer over a network connection).
+Ports are basically simple building blocks which make it easy to construct differet message-passing and -processing scenarios, and they are meant to be subclassed for new scenarios (such as message transfer over a network connection).

 Ports have a **DoWork()** which is used in some port types to trigger per-frame work.
 Only